YvanJAquino/py-speaker-id-adv/README.md

 - FastAPI has automatic document generation that's exposed on routes /docs and /redocs.
 Very useful for troubleshooting!

 - FastAPI relies on Pydantic, a data validation library that makes developing in Python look, feel, and behave like a statically-typed language.
-While this may seem like a design compromise, it actually serves to the development experiences very, very similar to other languages like Go and C++ and keeps your data "on rails" and consistent.
+While this may seem like a design compromise, it makes the development experiences very, very similar to other languages like Go and C++, allowing you to keep your data "on rails".

 ## Code Updates
 There is nothing "wrong" with the code that https://cloud.google.com/dialogflow/priv/docs/labs/speaker-id provides.
 In fact, the Speaker ID - Demo Ready implementation follows the spirit of the provided samples and accomplishes nearly the same things but does so in significantly different way.